vdrvar/euro2024_nlp_predictor/README.md

 # Predicting Euro 2024 with Transformers

 ## Project Overview
-The `euro2024_nlp_predictor` is a comprehensive project that leverages advanced Natural Language Processing (NLP) and machine learning techniques to predict the outcomes of UEFA Euro 2024 matches.
-By analyzing the sentiment and content from prominent football news sources, this project aims to provide insights into team performances and public sentiment.
+The `euro2024_nlp_predictor` is a comprehensive project that leverages advanced Natural Language Processing (NLP) and machine learning techniques to analyze football news from prominent magazines and predict public sentiment for UEFA Euro 2024.
+This project aims to provide insights into team performances and public sentiment by scraping and analyzing content from key sports magazines, including:

+1. **L'Équipe (France)** - More than just a sports newspaper, L'Équipe is essential for daily sports news in France, with a strong focus on football.
+2. **FourFourTwo (United Kingdom)** - A global football magazine known for its comprehensive coverage, including in-depth features and tactical analysis.
+3. **Kicker (Germany)** - A staple in German sports journalism, Kicker extensively covers both domestic and international football.
+4. **La Gazzetta dello Sport (Italy)** - Italy's leading sports daily, renowned for its thorough focus on Serie A and international football.
+5. **Marca (Spain)** - A major Spanish sports newspaper known for its detailed coverage of La Liga and Spanish football.

+By extracting and analyzing data from these sources, the project provides a detailed view of the evolving dynamics in football as the Euro 2024 approaches.

 ## Features
 - **News Aggregation**: Automated scraping of renowned football news websites.